pryv/lib-js/README.md

-# JavaScript library for Pryv.io
+# `pryv`: JS library for Pryv.io

-Pryv JavaScript library and add-ons for writing Node.js and browser apps connecting to a Pryv.io platform.
+JavaScript library and add-ons for writing Node.js and browser apps connecting to a Pryv.io platform.
 It follows the [Pryv.io app guidelines](https://api.pryv.com/guides/app-guidelines/).

 ## Table of Contents <!-- omit in toc -->